 There is normally a significant period between the meeting announcement and the start of the meeting (often at least 6 months).
-In that time there may be changes to the situation related to any of the risks listed in clause 4.3.1.
-Therefore, 3GPP needs to separately consider how to proceed with the risks identified in section 4.3.1 prior to the meeting announcement, and after the meeting announcement.
+In that time there may be changes to the situation related to any of the risks listed in clause 4.3.1 and further additional risks may occur.

+The following risks correspond to risks in clause 4.3.1 above: